Bw00d/sublime_learning/README.md

 The edited code and the answer have to be exactly the same to past the test.

 ####Keybindings
-**Note** Currently keybindings only work on Mac.
-I will update with Windows keybings soon.
+**Note** I've added the Windows keybindings and they will only display on windows machines.
 * delete line :  shft+ctrl+k
 * delete to end of line : ctrl+k
 * indent :  dmc+] !note: the indent() only indent from cursor. blockIndent() is the method that should move the entire line, however, it does not work.